 - - Level the floor.
 Luckily, this floor was fairly even without any major holes or cracks.
 But do address those with floor leveler or patching before laying tile.

 - - Creating the grid: Allie chose an intricate pattern of two styles of Saltillo tile and was installing this pattern across a large floor.
 To ensure their installation lines were straight without using spacers, it’s important to use chalk lines and a chalk line kit.

 - - Pro tip: To keep the chalk from blowing away, spray with the lines with hair spray to keep them prominent and visible.

 Day 3 + 4: Install And Cut Tile.

 Lay the tile.
 Using thinset, we spent the next two days laying the tile across the entire 600 square foot floor.
 This part of the project could use an assistant or two if you have them.
 Also knee pads as you’ll be on all fours for most of the day.

 Make your cuts for the borders.
 Once the tile was laid, we had to make cuts to fit these cut tiles in along the borders.
-Use a wet tile saw to cut each tile precisely - it’s not as scary as it looks!
-These can typically be rented from some of the larger department stores like Lowe's.
+Use a wet tile saw to cut each tile precisely—it’s not as scary as it looks!
+These can typically be rented from some larger department stores like Lowe's.

 Day 5: Seal.